-On October 8, 2020, the U.S. Securities and Exchange Commission released updated guidance to help clarify questions that have surfaced regarding information on firm and employee disciplinary history that must be disclosed on the client relationship summary (Form CRS).
+On October 8, 2020, the U.S. Securities and Exchange Commission released updated guidance to help clarify questions that have surfaced regarding the information on the firm and employee disciplinary history that must be disclosed on the client relationship summary (Form CRS).

-Less than two months after Form CRS took effect, The Wall Street Journal reported that hundreds of financial advisory firms had skipped over Item 4 in the form which asks, “Do you or your financial professionals have legal or disciplinary history?”
+Less than two months after Form CRS took effect, The Wall Street Journal reported that hundreds of financial advisory firms had skipped over Item 4 in the form which asks, “Do you or your financial professionals have a legal or disciplinary history?”

 It’s a question the SEC says demands one or two simple responses, depending on the situation, and they involve the words ‘yes’ and ‘no.’ But not providing a response of any kind and leaving Item 4 entirely blank is not acceptable.

 Findings of The Journal’s investigation published in August identified approximately 2,300 individual employees with disciplinary history disclosures that their firms failed to reflect on Form CRS.
 About 70% of those had customer complaints.
 Roughly 300 had disclosures of regulatory actions against them.
 A similar number had criminal histories, and about as many had left previous employers amid claims of misconduct.